crosenbroas13/efile_tracking/README.md

   - **50% of pages must have extractable text**, **and**
   - the file must average at least **200 extractable characters per page**.
   This two-step rule prevents tiny corner labels on photo-heavy PDFs from being mistaken as real text.
 In plain terms, it helps reviewers avoid calling a mostly-image document “text-based” just because a small ID tag was detected.
+- **Text Scan runs inside the probe by default**: after the probe identifies likely text-based PDFs, it immediately performs a **Text Scan** to measure text quality and content type.
+This helps reviewers separate **verified, searchable text** from PDFs that only *pretend* to have usable text.
+Use `--no-run-text-scan` if you want to skip the text scan step during probing.
 - **Redaction checks are paused**: the current probe run focuses on text readiness only.
 This avoids dependencies on PDF rendering and keeps the metrics limited to signals we can measure directly (text presence, document classification, and page counts).
 - **Doc-type final decision (human-first)**: the probe now writes `doc_type_final` for each PDF using a simple priority:
   **TRUTH** (your label) → **MODEL** (if confidence ≥ 0.70) → **HEURISTIC** (the legacy rule).